 Experience: Prior to joining the Canadian Space Program, Saint-Jacques was a medical doctor and the Co-chief of Medicine at Inuulitsivik Health Centre in Puvirnituq, Canada, an Arctic village on Hudson Bay.
 He also worked as a Clinical Faculty Lecturer for McGill University's Faculty of Medicine, supervising medical trainees in Nunavik.
 Saint-Jacques began his career as a biomedical engineer, working on the design of radiological equipment for angiography.
 His broad scientific background also includes astrophysics and medical training.
 His postdoctoral research included the development and application of the Mitaka Infrared Interferometer in Japan and the Subaru Telescope Adaptive Optics System in Hawaii (1999 to 2001), after which he joined the Astrophysics group at Université de Montréal.
 His international experience also includes engineering study and work in France and Hungary and medical training in Leb anon and Guatemala.

-NASA Experience: Saint-Jacques was selected in May 2009 by the Canadian Space Agency (CSA) and has moved to Houston to be one of 14 members of the 20th NASA astronaut class.
-In 2011, he graduated from Astronaut Candidate Training that included scientific and technical briefings, intensive instruction in International Space Station systems, Extravehicular Activity (EVA), robotics, physiological training, T-38 flight training, Russian language and water and wilderness survival training.
+The National Aeronautics and Space Administration (NASA) Experience: Saint-Jacques was selected in May 2009 by the Canadian Space Agency (CSA) and has moved to Houston to be one of 14 members of the 20th NASA astronaut class.
+In 2011, he graduated from Astronaut Candidate Training that included scientific and technical briefings, intensive instruction in International Space Station (ISS) systems, Extravehicular Activity, robotics, physiological training, T-38 flight training, Russian language and water and wilderness survival training.
 Since graduation, he has been assigned to the Robotics Branch of the Astronaut Office.
-In October 2011, he participated in the underwater mission, NEEMO 15 (NASA Extreme Environment Mission Operations).
+In October 2011, he participated in the underwater mission, NEEMO 15.